catppuccin/remnote/README.md

 4. Navigate to `Plugin Settings` and scroll to `Catppuccin`.
 5. _Customize to your liking!_

-⚠️ Make sure to set your interface theme Setting to `Light` if you use the Latte Theme and to `Dark` for the other themes

 ## 💝 Thanks to

 -   [justTOBBI](https://github.com/justTOBBI)